heroiclabs/nakama-docs/docs/benchmarks.md

 This workload shows sustained concurrent connected clients which hold a socket open for 100 seconds each.

 !!!
 Summary
-    A single Nakama server can handle a peak CCU count of **11,000 users**.
+    A single Nakama server can handle a peak CCU count of 11,000 users.

 | CCU benchmark results                                                ||
 |---                                                                   ||
 | ![Benchmark CCU][benchmark_ccu_1] | ![Benchmark CCU][benchmark_ccu_2] |
 | ![Benchmark CCU][benchmark_ccu_3]                                    ||